 - Home Project Committee

 - State Bar of Texas Construction Law Section

 - National Association of Subrogation Professionals

 - Oklahoma Bar Association

-Since 2008, David has been a member of the Dallas Bar Association (DBA) Home Project Committee, serving as a 2014 vice-chair and a co-chair from 2015-2018.
-The Home Project Committee manages the DBA’s partnership with Dallas Area Habitat for Humanity to sponsor and build a new Habitat home each year since 1991.
-The DBA Home Project is Dallas Habitat’s longest running whole house sponsor and is proud to have contributed to Dallas Habitat’s success in providing affordable housing in Dallas.
+Since 2008, David has been a member of the Dallas Bar Association (DBA) Home Project Committee, serving as a 2014 Vice-Chair and a Co-Chair from 2015-2020.
+The DBA Home Project Committee manages the DBA’s partnership with Dallas Area Habitat for Humanity to sponsor and build a new Habitat home each year since 1991.
+The DBA is Dallas Habitat’s longest running whole-house sponsor and is proud to have contributed to Dallas Habitat’s success in providing affordable housing in Dallas.